cloudtruth/terraform-provider-cloudtruth/docs/data-sources/template.md

 page_title: "cloudtruth_template Data Source - terraform-provider-cloudtruth"
 subcategory: ""
 description: |-
-  A CloudTruth template data source
+  A CloudTruth template data source.
+Use this to reference the rendered values from CloudTruth Templates in the context of a project and environment.
 ---

 # cloudtruth_template (Data Source)

-A CloudTruth template data source
+A CloudTruth template data source.
+Use this to reference the rendered values from CloudTruth Templates in the context of a project and environment.